TakNone/LiveProto/docs/en/configuration.md

 - Default : `True`

 If this parameter is set to false,use invokeWithoutUpdates(query = initConnection), If you give false value, your session will no longer receive updates

+## Max Connections

+- Type : `Integer` <kbd>optional</kbd>
+- Default : `10`

+Specifies the maximum number of connections for the media

+!> Increasing the number of connections only helps in cases where the client is trying to upload or download multiple files at the same time

+## Min Connections

+- Type : `Integer` <kbd>optional</kbd>
+- Default : `5`

+!> Try not to lower it too much as you may experience problems with upload speed and media upload

+Minimum number of connections required for media connections

+## Parallel Downloads

+- Type : `Integer` <kbd>optional</kbd>
+- Default : `50`

+The number of requests sent simultaneously to download the file

+!> Increasing it does not always mean increasing download speed and may cause problems

+## Parallel Uploads

+- Type : `Integer` <kbd>optional</kbd>
+- Default : `3`

+The number of requests sent simultaneously to upload the file

+!> Increasing it may significantly increase resource consumption, but may also increase upload speed

+## Auto Cache Peers

+- Type : `Boolean` <kbd>optional</kbd>
+- Default : `False`

+If true, the client initially caches all peers each time so that there is no gap in finding peers

+?> I personally recommend enabling this for userbots

+!> For bots, the process may take a long time due to the large number of updates.
+First make sure then try to enable it

 ## IPv6